“Hey, Alexa, what’s conversational commerce?”

 This is a really important point to raise, but it shouldn’t stop you from adding a live chat feature to your website.

 A simple solution to this problem is to offer a simple message along the lines of ‘We’re not online right now, but leave us a message and we’ll get back to you as soon as we can.’

-Remember, you may know that you’re only online for an hour – but your customer will only be checking the site once or twice in a day, so they’re unlikely to notice.
+Remember, you may know that you’re only online for an hour – but your customer will only be checking the site once or twice a day, so they’re unlikely to notice.

 While live chat feels like a no-brainer, the question of whether to implement chatbots is a little more complex.

-When they work well, they can save you time and improve user experience.
+When they work well, they can save you time and improve the user experience of your site.
 Plus, unlike your team, they can happily work round the clock – for free.
 But when they work badly, chatbots can simply be more hassle than they’re worth, frustrating users who are already in need of assistance.